urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 Once the **cost map** is completed and all the detected obstacles have been added to the **obstacle array** I create an **obstacle map** which will store all obstacles plus an extra expansion to prevent the car from driving too close to the walls.
 This expansion is made the following way:
-  - For every obstacle in **obstacle array** I assign a cost to the cells around the obstacle.
+  - For every obstacle in **obstacle array** I assign a cost to the cells around the obstacle that de

 ### Gradient navigation: